The ultimate guide to content marketing in CRM

 Hi [prospects name],

 I saw your website, and it looks like you might be looking to [accomplish X specific goal].
 Making no assumptions about your business goals, I believe [your solution] might play a pivotal role in your success.

-If you’re haven’t heard of [your company], our solution helps businesses like [existing clients] with three main goals:
+If you’re haven’t heard of [your company], our solution helps businesses like [existing clients] with three major goals: